StreamUPTips/ReadMe-Files/StreamUP-Cards-Against-Humanity.md

 2. On the bottom 'Reward Set Enabled State' you set the reward you created for the White Card and press Ok.

 White Card Sub-Actions:
-1. On the top 'Reward Set Enabled State' select your White Reward and press Ok.
+1. On the top 'Reward Set Enabled State' select your White Card Reward and press Ok.
-2. On the bottom 'Reward Set Enabled State' select your Black Reward and press Ok.
+2. On the bottom 'Reward Set Enabled State' select your Black Card Reward and press Ok.

 That's it!
 The separate way is now set up and ready to use!